All HSPT Math Resources

 Using the conversion formula, you would multiply 5.3 miles by 5280 feet and you will get 27,984 feet.

-Example Question #2 : How To Do Distance Problems
+Example Question #1 : How To Simplify An Expression

 Sophie travels f miles in g hours.
 She must drive another 30 miles at the same rate.
 Find the total number of hours, in terms of f and g, that the trip will take.